Skip to main content

 2. Select the source set.
 Use DOI, title, author, or topic search where available, but review each paper before it becomes part of the matrix.

-3. Create provisional themes.
-Use your research question, repeated ideas in the papers, and headings from your notes.
+3. Draft a short list of topics from your question, repeated ideas in the papers, and headings in your notes.

-4. Fill source evidence before interpretation.
-Add finding, method, and limitation entries first.
-Write your synthesis notes after you can compare rows.
+4. Enter source facts before your own judgment.
+Add the finding, method, and author-stated limits first.
+Write your notes after you can compare rows.

 5. Read vertically by theme.
 For each theme, ask which sources agree, which conflict, which use different methods, and which leave a gap.